koad/io/README.md

 - I can go back and see if I was right
 - I can keep my things together as simple files and folders
 - I don't need to install or depend on complex tools and vendors
+- I can keep my projects/data categorized into entities (an entity for each `area of focus`)

 ## customizable chain reactions